 How to choose the right metal - metal rods

-So you’re starting a new metal project and you need help choosing the right metal for your job – and back pocket.
+So, you’re starting a new metal project and you need help choosing the right metal for the job – and back pocket.
 Usually, choosing a readily available metal with a good range of properties is the best place to start.

-Thankfully, Clickmetal offers a cut-to-size service for a some of the most popular metal choices, including aluminium, brass, and steel.
+Thankfully, Clickmetal offers a cut-to-size service for a some of the most popular metal choices, including aluminium, stainless steel, galvanised steel, and mild steel.
 But which type of metal is right – and what shape should you choose?
-In this guide we explain metal properties and shapes to help you decide.
+In this guide we explain the properties and shapes of common metals to help you decide.

 How to choose the right metal shape for your project